tshega21/Data-Privacy-Final-Project/README.md

 ## Per-FedAvg- DP
     - personalized federated learning with differential privacy
 ## Per-FedAvg -DP-FINAL
-    - personalized federated learning with differential privacy and sampling method
+    - personalized federated learning with differential privacy and a new sampling method

 ## Instructions: For each of these folders, execute the following within the directory.